YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 6. RPC : Call command

-* This library allows user to call differents RPC e.g. DisplayMessageWithoutKI, GetInfo, etc.
+* This library allows the user to call differents RPC e.g. DisplayMessageWithoutKI, GetInfo, etc.
-* User may want to call some RPC, it depends of implementation of one of the tasks “Application Selection Task”, “Risk Management Task” or “Authorization Task”.
+* User may want to call some RPC, it depends on implementation of one of the tasks “Application Selection Task”, “Risk Management Task” or “Authorization Task”.
-* This is an example of DisplayMessageWithoutKI command call :
+* This is an example of DisplayMessageWithoutKI command call:

 		DisplayMessageCommand displayMessageCommand = new DisplayMessageCommand(msg);